In 2019, Morris Chapel United Methodist Church celebrated 150 years of ministry!

 Church experts say that the life cycle of a Church is about 50 years.
 A church is born, grows, plateaus, declines and dies UNLESS it can introduce something new in the cycle.
 The really good news is that Morris Chapel has managed to introduce something new for three different cycles!
 The Church is strong today because it has figured out that it must stay fresh while maintaining a firm footing on foundations of our faith.

 Morris Chapel United Methodist Church is 150 years old, which means that three “50 year cycles” are behind us.
 One hundred fifty years is something to celebrate and we intend to do just that during this coming year!
 Keep your eyes peeled for other events and observances.

-We will kick the 150 celebration off with four worship opportunities (in addition to our usual services) to be held during the week of September 15-21.
-At each of these services, we will hear from a former Pastor of Morris Chapel.
-These services will be held on:
+We kicked the 150 celebration off with four worship opportunities (in addition to our usual services) held during the week of September 15-21.
+At each of these services, we heard from a former Pastors of Morris Chapel.
+They were as follows:

-Monday, September 16 at 6:30 p.m. with the Rev. Hal Schwantes speaking
+Monday, September 16 at 6:30 p.m. with the Rev. Hal Schwantes spoke

-Wednesday, September 18 at 6:30 p.m. with the Rev. Steve Autrey speaking
+Wednesday, September 18 at 6:30 p.m. with the Rev. Steve Autrey spoke

-Saturday, September 21 at 5:30 p.m. with the Rev. Fred Jordan speaking
+Saturday, September 21 at 5:30 p.m. with the Rev. Fred Jordan spoke

-Refreshments will be served nightly following the 6:30 services and a covered dish meal will follow the 150th celebration service on September 21st.
+Refreshments were served nightly following the 6:30 services and a covered dish meal followed the 150th celebration service on September 21st.